mhfu0/DIP2016FALL/final/README.md

 ## Offspring Prediction
-The repository contains source codes for offspring prediction.
+The repository contains source codes for offspring prediction, the second part of the final project for Digital Image Processing (2016 Fall).

 ### Description
 Offspring prediction using image morphing.
 Process includes facial landmark detection, triangulation and affine transformation.
 More details can be found in the report.